Marmaris: Tourism

 Marmaris is now a major package-holiday destination popular in particular with British visitors.
 Although adjacent İçmeler is theoretically a separate resort, these days the two more or less run into each other.
+The Ibrox Bar Marmaris, set up by British immigrants, host an annual Orange walk known as "The Twelfth" which features marching bands.

 Most visitors to Marmaris come for the beaches and watersports.
 There are also popular cruises that take in islands in the surrounding bay, including Sedir Island (Turkish: Sedir Adası), commonly known as Cleopatra's Island, which is famous for its soft, white - and now protected - sand.

 Summer visitors can also take day trips to the Greek islands of Symi and Rhodes.

 Archaeology

 In 2018, archaeologists discovered the 2300 year-old pyramid-shaped tomb of the ancient Greek boxer Diagoras near the city of Marmaris.
 The following words were inscribed on it in Greek: "I will be vigilant at the very top so as to ensure that no coward can come and destroy this grave," The structure had been believed to be the grave of a saint and was visited by locals seeking answers to their prayers, but once it was realised that it was not a holy site, the mausoleum was looted.